It is painful to explain obvious benefits of project management. Making project more efficient sounds too generic. Moreover, can you prove that?

 I have a solution for you.
 A score of compelling arguments that will work for different people in project lifetime.
 You can use and adapt them during your next session to prove the benefits of project management.

 One side note.
-It not a one-time effort.
-Don’t flush all the argument at once.
+It is not a one-time effort.
+Don’t flush all the arguments at once.
 Analyze your stakeholders and select the most appealing ones.

 Here we go!